Timothy Shenk

 Email: Timothy Shenk

 Before coming to GW, Professor Shenk was a Mellon Postdoctoral Fellow in the Humanities at Washington University in St. Louis and a National Fellow at New America.
-His work has also been supported by the National Endowment for the Humanities, the American Council of Learned Societies, and the Jacob K. Javits fellowship program, among others.
-His writings have appeared in a number of outlets, including the New York Times, the Nation, the New Republic, the Guardian, the London Review of BooksJacobin, and Dissent, where he is also co-editor.
+His work has also been supported by the National Endowment for the Humanities, the American Council of Learned Societies, and the Jacob K. Javits fellowship program.
+A senior editor at Dissent, his writings have appeared in a number of outlets, including the New York Times, the Nation, the New Republic, the Guardian, and the London Review of Books.
+In 2024, he was named GW’s best professor by the university’s student newspaper, the Hatchet.

 Books